yuanqing/sketch-plugin-helper/docs/settings.md

 ## Usage

-Specify the `defaultSettings` for your plugin in the `sketch-plugin-helper` field of your `package.json`.
-For example:
+Specify the `defaultSettings` for your plugin in the `sketch-plugin-helper` field of your `package.json`:

 ```jsonc
 {